Rosa Rosal: Honors

 In 1999, Rosa was awarded the Ramon Magsaysay Award for Public Service.
 She was cited for "her lifetime of unstinting voluntary service, inspiring Filipinos to put the needs of others before their own."

 In 2006, President Gloria Macapagal Arroyo bestowed on Rosal the Order of the Golden Heart with the rank of Grand Cross for a lifetime in public service and for her work with the Red Cross.

 In the 1950s, while in her mid-twenties, Rosal declined President Ramon Magsaysay's offer to appoint her as head of the Social Welfare Administration, the predecessor-agency of the cabinet-level Department of Social Welfare and Development.

 In November 2008, Rosal was awarded the Ading Fernando Lifetime Achievement Award at the 22nd PMPC Star Awards For TV.

+In 2010, Reader's Digest Asia named her the most trusted Filipino personality.

 Personal life and death

-Rosal married briefly in 1957 to an American pilot, Walter Gayda, with whom she had a child, Toni Rose, who later became a television host.
+Rosal was married briefly in 1957 to an American pilot, Walter Gayda, with whom she had a child, Toni Rose Gayda, who later became a television host.

 Rosal died at Cardinal Santos Medical Center in San Juan, Metro Manila, on November 15, 2025, due to septic shock secondary to pneumonia and kidney failure.
 She was 97.
-Public viewing of her cremation remains took place on November 17–19, at the Heritage Memorial Park in Taguig.
+Public viewing of her cremated remains took place on November 17–19, necrological services on November 19, and inurned November 20, at the Heritage Memorial Park in Taguig.